NHS faces ‘unparalleled’ disruption as junior doctors begin four-day strike

 “We will endeavour to keep patients safe, particularly in those emergency services but that is becoming harder every time we have this strike action.”

-The NHS Confederation, which represents NHS trusts, urged the Government and the British Medical Association to “get on” with negotiations.
+The NHS Confederation, which represents NHS trusts, urged the Government and the BMA to “get on” with negotiations.

 He said the strikes are “incredibly serious”, adding: “You can’t take out half your medical workforce and not have an impact on patient safety, on patient dignity.”